-If a new household member is approved by the PHA to reside in the unit, the person's name and birth date will be added to the lease.
-The head of household and PHA will be required to initial and date the change.
-If the new member of the household is an adult, s/he will also be required to sign and date the lease.
+If a new household member is approved by the HACW to reside in the unit, the person's name and birth date will be added to the lease.
+If the new member of the household is an adult, s/he will also be required to sign and date the new lease.